 (1) If the Treasurer is satisfied that it is appropriate to do so because of special circumstances, the Treasurer may authorise an amount to be paid to a person even though the payment would not otherwise be authorised by law or required to meet a legal liability.

-(2) The Treasurer cannot authorise the payment under this section of an amount that exceeds the amount prescribed by the regulations for the purposes of this subsection unless that payment is approved by the Governor.
+[(2) deleted]

 (3) A payment under this section may be made subject to conditions and, if any such condition is breached, the amount paid may be recovered as a debt due to the State in a court of competent jurisdiction.

-(4) A request or recommendation to make a payment under this section may be made to the Treasurer in accordance with the Treasurer’s instructions.
+[(4) deleted]

+[Section 80 amended: No. 12 of 2021 s.
+16.]

 81. Actions etc. inhibiting etc. Minister’s parliamentary functions prohibited

 The Minister and the accountable authority of an agency are to ensure that —